-CHEM 361 ENVIRONMENTAL CHEMISTRY AND TOXICOLOGY introduces the student to how natural environmental processes are driven by chemical reactions and how these processes are affected by toxicants-natural, as well as, anthropogenic.
+CHEM 361 ENVIRONMENTAL CHEMISTRY AND TOXICOLOGY introduces the student to how natural environmental processes are driven by chemical reactions and how these processes are affected by toxicants-natural as well as anthropogenic.
 Specific areas of concentration include the atmosphere, hydrosphere, energy, toxicology, and disposal of dangerous wastes.
 Prerequisite: "C-" or better in CHEM 142 or consent of instructor.
+3 credits.

 CHEM 399 CHEMISTRY INTERNSHIP provides credit for chemistry majors who obtain laboratory or field experience outside of the typical academic environment.
 The experience must be approved in advance by the Department Chair.
+Students may enroll for credit more than once and may apply up to 4 credits of CHEM 399 to the requirements for the major.
 Prerequisite: 16 credit hours of chemistry.
 1-4 credits per experience.

 CHEM 425 BIOCHEMISTRY introduces the student to the ways in which atoms and molecules function to produce life processes.
-Topics include protein structure and function, carbohydrate and lipid structure and metabolism and molecular biology.
+Topics include aqueous interactions and bioenergetics; structure and function of nucleic acids, proteins, carbohydrates, and lipids; enzyme function and kinetics; and an overview of major metabolic pathways.
+Students will become familiar with and proficient using molecular visualization, data fitting, and kinetic simulation software.
 3 hours lecture, 3 hours lab.
-Prerequisite: "C-" or better in CHEM 242 or consent of instructor.
+Prerequisite: "C-" or better in CHEM 242 or CHEM 215, or consent of instructor.
 4 credits.